zomux/nlper/_posts/2019-10-27-what-is-discrete-generative-model.md

 $$ \mathop{\mathrm{argmax}}\limits_\theta \log p(y=y_d|x=x_d;\theta) $$

-Here, we use the logarithm because given multiple datapoints, we can do a summarization on the log-likelihoods instead of production.
+Here, we use the logarithm because given multiple datapoints, we can do a summarization on the log-likelihoods instead of production. $\theta$ is the parameter of our model, it may be the parameters of a neural network.

 ### Generative model

+Now as we know the discriminative model and how to train it.
+We move on to the generative model.
+In generative model, instead of the output label, we want to know the probability of the in

 ![variables](https://i.imgur.com/A8nKrSp.png)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4NzMyNzQ5OSwtNTI1NjM2MzE3LC0xMD
-I4MDk5MDg2XX0=
+eyJoaXN0b3J5IjpbNzQ3NTE5NDg0LC01MjU2MzYzMTcsLTEwMj
+gwOTkwODZdfQ==
 -->